 Experience a fair that is instrumental in shaping the future of art in the region, a progressive forum for contemporary art and ideas.
 The program will include four days of the very best in contemporary art, public events, talks and performance that provide opportunities to engage with the Australasian art scene.

 The Melbourne Art Foundation Commission program provides a living artist with a rare opportunity to realise a large-scale work for unveiling at Melbourne Art Fair, which is later gifted to a prominent Australian institution.
 Previous partners in the program include the Bendigo Art Gallery, NGV, QAGOMA, the University of Queensland Art Museum, MCA, Art Gallery of South Australia, National Gallery of Australia; and artists Ronnie van Hout, Michael Parekowhai, David Griggs, Peter Hennessey, Jon Campbell, Ian Burns, and Mikala Dwyer.

-Making its debut at the 2020 fair, Beyond harnesses the monumental exhibition spaces within the Melbourne Convention and Exhibition Centre.
+Making its debut at Melbourne Art Fair in 2021, Beyond harnesses the monumental exhibition spaces within the Melbourne Convention and Exhibition Centre.
 Carefully curated installations and spatial interventions will fill the epic spaces contributing to greater conversations and presenting opportunities for artists far beyond the art fair stand.